TheHimanshuDixit/Blood-Donation-Management-System/README.md

-# Farmify
+# Blood Donation Management System

-Farmify is a Non-Profit Organization that provides Farmers exposure and opportunities to sell their products at justified prices.
-We open them doors to thousands of market verified buyers (Full stack project).
+A web application which help you to find the blood donar efficiently (A Web Development Project).

 ## Tech Stack

-**Frontend:** Html, CSS, Js
+**Frontend:** Html, CSS, JS

 **Backend:** PHP